 - Good listener

-- Justifiable charges (its advisable to get a written estimate of charges)
+- Justifiable charges (we recommend getting a written estimate of charges)

-- Options, and consent to personalize the funeral to meet your needs
+- Options, and consent to personalise the funeral to meet your needs

 - Professional and respectful staff